RobotWithFeelings/CSC710_Project/content/Survey_Materials.md

 19. The No. 1 reason students gave for attending their chosen schools was they have a "very good reputation."
 Only 18.2 percent said national magazine college rankings were "very important" in their decision.
 20. 85% of students attending private colleges are awarded merit aid.

-## Maybe facts
-1. Ivy League colleges have great financial aid but don’t take many kids who need it.
-2. The college bound pool is low on testosterone: 42% boys vs. 58% girls.
-3. US does not have a centralized admissions process.

 ## Questions
 1. Which state most international students apply to for college?
   - Texas